Coaching and Wellness Plan

 We are working collaboratively with Parents and Sixth Formers across Somerset and in Sherborne, Dorset.

-Parents tell us that they want to know what they can do in a crisis.
-Specialist CAMHS (Child and Adolescent Mental Health Service) is increasingly difficult to access quickly and sometimes families wait for 6 weeks or more unsure of what they can do to support their child.
+Parents and Young People tell us that they want emotional and mental health support available in the community.
+Specialist CAMHS (Child and Adolescent Mental Health Service) is increasingly difficult to access quickly and sometimes families wait for 6 weeks or more unsure of what they can do.

-We have put together a Coaching and Safety Plan for families and schools - before completing this plan we recommend watching the videos embedded below.
+We have put together a coaching and wellness plan for Young People in Sixth Form, College and/or University, families and schools - before completing this plan we recommend watching the four video clips embedded further down this page.

-The first is Amy (Parent Family Support Advisor) sharing her understanding of Professor Dan Siegel's Hand Model metaphor.
+The first video clip is Sarah Temple talking about Mindfulness and The Hand Model, the second is Amy (Parent Family Support Advisor) sharing her understanding of Professor Dan Siegel's Hand Model metaphor.

-The third is Professor Dan Siegel explaining 'Flipping Your Lid' on You Tube.
+The fourth is Professor Dan Siegel explaining 'Flipping Your Lid' on You Tube.

 The shortcut URL for this page is www.iwara.co.uk